 In 1979, Dr. B.D.
-Hall first described this condition.
-Then in 1981, the acronym CHARGE was given to children who had a cluster of features occurring together.
+Hall first described this condition, then in 1981, the acronym CHARGE was given to children who had a cluster of features occurring together.
 Each letter in the name CHARGE stands for a common clinical finding in children with this condition.

-H: Heart defects
+- H: Heart defects

-A: Choanal atresia (narrowing of the passages that go from the nose to the back of the throat).
+- A: Choanal atresia (narrowing of the passages that go from the nose to the back of the throat).

-R: Retarded growth and development
+- R: Retarded (delayed) growth and development

-G: Genital abnormalities
+- G: Genitourinary abnormalities

-E: Ear anomalies (short wide ear with “snipped” off outer helix and prominent inner fold).
+- E: Ear anomalies (short wide ear with “snipped” off outer helix and prominent inner fold).
 Children also have hearing loss due to abnormalities of the middle and inner ear.

 Other anomalies can include facial palsy (paralysis of facial nerves), brain abnormalities, cleft lip and palate, kidney abnormalities, and characteristic facial features.

-What causes CHARGE Syndrome?
+What causes CHARGE syndrome?

 What is the prognosis for my child with CHARGE?

 With proper management, the prognosis for most children with this condition is positive.
 With careful monitoring and management of visual, hearing, craniofacial, and cardiac (heart) issues, these children will attend school, have friends, and most of all enjoy life.
-With close follow-up by a craniofacial team and/or clinical geneticist, these children can grow to healthy and happy adults.
+With close follow-up by a craniofacial team and/or clinical genetics, these children can grow to be healthy and happy adults.

 This page was last updated on: November 13, 2020 02:15 PM